-2) Considerations for a Fare Equity Analysis We have briefly and clearly stated our policy to determine when a "disparate impact" occurs in the contexts of fare changes.
-In particular, our agency has developed policy thresholds (in terms of absolute numbers or proportions) for identifying disparate impacts.
-Our policy specifies how we engaged the public in developing our policy for measuring disparate impacts.
-We have briefly and clearly stated our disproportionate burden policy, and our policy describes how we engaged the public in developing the disproportionate burden policy.
-We have analyzed the fare media generated from ridership surveys indicating whether minority and/or low-income riders are disproportionately more likely to use the mode of service, payment type, or fare media that would be subject to the fare increase or decrease (see sample, page K-12).
-We have determined the number and percent of users of each fare media proposed for increase or decrease.
-Our analysis includes a profile of fare usage by group-minority, low-income, and overall ridership-as shown below.
-If the proposed changes would only affect certain fare media, the analysis should address whether focusing changes on those fare media may lead to a disparate impact or disproportionate burden.
-We have clearly depicted the information in tabular format.
-O The table depicts the fare media comparing the existing cost, the percent change, and the usage of minority groups as compared to overall usage and low-income groups as compared to overall usage.
-We have clearly analyzed fare media for minority groups distinct from low-income.
-We have compared the differences in impacts between minority users and overall users.
-We have compared the differences in impacts between low-income users and overall users.
+(2) Considerations for a Fare Equity Analysis

-o Analysis compared the fares paid by the proposed changes with fares that would be paid through available alternatives.
+- □ We have briefly and clearly stated our policy to determine when a "disparate impact" occurs in the contexts of fare changes.
+In particular, our agency has developed policy thresholds (in terms of absolute numbers or proportions) for identifying disparate impacts. - Our policy specifies how we engaged the public in developing our policy for measuring disparate impacts. - □ We have briefly and clearly stated our disproportionate burden policy, and our policy describes how we engaged the public in developing the disproportionate burden policy. - □ We have analyzed the fare media generated from ridership surveys indicating whether minority and/or low-income riders are disproportionately more likely to use the mode of service, payment type, or fare media that would be subject to the fare increase or decrease (see sample, page K-12). - □ We have determined the number and percent of users of each fare media proposed for increase or decrease. - Our analysis includes a profile of fare usage by group-minority, low-income, and overall ridership-as shown below. - If the proposed changes would only affect certain fare media, the analysis should address whether focusing changes on those fare media may lead to a disparate impact or disproportionate burden. - □ We have clearly depicted the information in tabular format. - The table depicts the fare media comparing the existing cost, the percent change, and the usage of minority groups as compared to overall usage and low-income groups as compared to overall usage.
+We have clearly analyzed fare media for minority groups distinct from low-income. - □ We have compared the differences in impacts between minority users and overall users. - □ We have compared the differences in impacts between low-income users and overall users. - □ We have analyzed any alternative transit modes, fare payment types, or fare media available for people affected by the fare change. - Analysis compared the fares paid by the proposed changes with fares that would be paid through available alternatives.